AviatrixSystems/terraform-aviatrix-aws-controlplane/README.md

 - Inter-region HA is not supported with private-mode.
 - Controller has to be launched with a public IP address.

-### HA disable for maintanenace operation
+### Temporarily Disabling HA
-- In the case of maintenance operation, controller and copilot can be temporarily HA disabled.
-- The disable setsp can be also via UI
+HA can be temporarily disabled if needed.
+This can be done via Terraform or by directly modifying the Auto Scaling Groups.

+Disable HA using Terraform:
+	- Set `controller_ha_enabled` and/or `copilot_ha_enabled` to false.
+	- Run `terraform apply`.

+Enable HA using Terraform:
+	- Set `controller_ha_enabled` and/or `copilot_ha_enabled` to true.
+	- Run `terraform apply`.

+Disable HA by updating the Auto Scaling Group(s):
-    - EC2 -> Auto Scaling -> Auto Scaling Groups
+	Go to EC2 -> Auto Scaling -> Auto Scaling Groups.
-    - Select the name of Auto scaling group (default is avtx-xxx)
+	Select the Auto Scaling Group (avtx_controller or avtx_copilot).
-    - Advanced configurations -> Edit -> Suspended processes
+	Go to Advanced configurations -> Edit.
-    - Select functions "Launch", "Terminate", "HealthCheck", "Replace Unhealthy", then update the configuration
-- Remove the disable setps
+	Click on Suspended processes and check the following processes:

+	 - Launch
+	 - Terminate
+	 - HealthCheck
+	 - Replace Unhealthy

+  Click on Update to save the changes.
+	Repeat this process for the other Auto Scaling Group if necessary.

+Enable HA by updating the Auto Scaling Group(s):
-   - EC2 -> Auto Scaling -> Auto Scaling Groups
+	Go to EC2 -> Auto Scaling -> Auto Scaling Groups.
-   - Select the name of Auto scaling group (default is avtx-xxx)
+	Select the Auto Scaling Group (avtx_controller or avtx_copilot).
-   - Advanced configurations -> Edit -> Suspended processes
+	Go to Advanced configurations -> Edit.
-   - Remove all functions, then update the configuration
+	Under Suspended processes, remove the following processes:

+	- Launch
+	- Terminate
+	- HealthCheck
+	- Replace Unhealthy

+  Click on Update to save the changes.
+	Repeat this process for the other Auto Scaling Group if necessary.